yablochko8/color-finder-semantic-search/COOKBOOK.md

 Some notes on how I approached this:

-- Function chain: getColorRows -> readColorRow -> prepColorEntry -> saveColorEntry
+- My functions sequence was `getColorRows -> readColorRow -> prepColorEntry -> saveColorEntry`
 - I chose sure to strip out the hash character from the color values, that's a personal preference
 - I added a time delay just in case of rate limiting

-This is a simple ETL script, it lets you `Extract Transform Load` data from one place to another.
+The result is a simple "ETL" script, it lets you `Extract Transform Load` data from one place to another.

-ETL scripts are very project specific.
+ETL scripts are very project-specific.
 If you are following guide this literally to build a color search engine with the same data source, you see how I wrote these functions [here](https://github.com/yablochko8/color-finder-semantic-search/blob/main/src/script.ts).

 ## Step 8 - Save our first few colors to the database